VincentVigneron/vimconf/README.md

 # vimconf
+#urxvt-unicode-256colors arandr (dual screen)
-.bashrc .vimrc spell UltiSnips are symlinks to the files in vimconf
+.bashrc .vimrc spell UltiSnips and others are symlinks to the files in vimconf